Best Army Poncho Liner Woobie

 Get Your Woobie On!

-Civilians can now enjoy the benefits of poncho liner woobies that military personnel have been raving about for decades.
+Civilians can now enjoy the benefits of the best military poncho liner that service personnel have been raving about for decades.
 Be warned, though, that not all poncho liners are created equal.
 Consumers should be aware of commercial knockoffs that may claim to be military issue but actually aren’t.

 The U.S. G.I.
 Poncho Liners we offer here at Coleman’s Military Surplus are genuine military issue.
 Poncho liners measure 7’4” x 5’2” (88” x 62”) and are available in Woodland Camo or MARPAT digital camouflage pattern.
 In addition, all military poncho liners we sell are unused and proudly made in the U.S.A.